omerfarukcengizzzz/omerfarukcengizzzz.github.io/README.md

 **Enhancement:** End-to-End Testing with Playwright

 The original application had no meaningful automated tests.
-This enhancement added 53 end-to-end tests using Playwright, organized into three test suites:
+This enhancement added 54 end-to-end tests using Playwright, achieving a 100% pass rate.
+Tests are organized into three suites:

 - **Customer Tests** — Homepage loading, trip browsing, search functionality, login/logout, and cart access
 - **Admin Tests** — Login, trip listing, full CRUD operations (create, read, update, delete) including browser dialog handling
 - **Auth Tests** — Protected route verification, API token validation, and login error message security (ensuring no email enumeration)

 Technical implementation includes separate Playwright projects for the customer site (port 3000) and admin SPA (port 4200), helper functions for user registration and login, global setup for test data seeding, and conditional screenshot/video capture on failure.
+After all enhancements were merged, 14 post-merge test failures caused by schema changes, pagination response formats, and rate limiter configuration were identified and resolved.

 The tests discovered a real bug in the search functionality, which was subsequently fixed in Enhancement Two.